 Bounceable vs Non-Bounceable Addresses

-The core idea behind the bounceable address flag is sender security.
+The core idea behind the bounceable address flag is sender's funds security.

-For example, if the destination smart contract does not exist, or if retrieval issues become apparent while processing the transaction, the message will be "bounced" back to the sender and constitute the remainder of the original value of the transaction (minus all transfer and gas fees).
-This ensures the sender doesn't lose their funds that were sent to an address that cannot accept the transaction.
+For example, if the destination smart contract does not exist, or if some issue happens during the transaction, the message will be "bounced" back to the sender and constitute the remainder of the original value of the transaction (minus all transfer and gas fees).
+This ensures the sender doesn't lose their funds that were sent by accident to an address that cannot accept the transaction.